textdb/MCW-Internet-of-Things/Whiteboard design session/WDS trainer guide - Internet of Things.md

 1. How would you select out the "hot" data?
 Choosing between the stream processing options Azure Stream Analytics and Storm on HDInsight, which would recommend for this scenario and why?

    In this scenario, Azure Stream Analytics and Storm can both perform the necessary window computations and write the output to SQL Database.
 A primary consideration is the effort required.
 In the case of Stream Analytics, Fabrikam need only author a query using the Stream Analytics Query Language, but for Storm, Fabrikam would need to author, package, and deploy a Java application or if using HDInsight with Storm on a Windows Cluster, they would use SCP.NET to write Storm topologies using .NET.
+Azure Stream Analytics also has the ability to provide a real-time dataset directly to a Power BI dashboard.

 2. Explain how you could build the solution using Azure Stream Analytics: